j0ono0/handheld_game_console_prototype_01/readme.md

 ## Hardware

-Having a [Teensy 4](https://www.pjrc.com/store/teensy40.html) and [TFT screen](https://www.pjrc.com/store/display_ili9341_touch.html) on hand encouraged some initial design constraints which proved to be generous and made for fast firmware development without the need for much attention to optimisation.
+Having a [Teensy 4](https://www.pjrc.com/store/teensy40.html) and [TFT screen](https://www.pjrc.com/store/display_ili9341_touch.html) on hand set some initial design constraints.
+The microcontroller has generous limitations and made for fast firmware development without the need for much attention to optimisation.

 The initial wiring was tested on a bread-board with microcontroller and screen communicating via SPI.
 Several input buttons were multiplexed, not due to lack of gpio pins, but simple to try out a technique new to me.
 At this point the hardware worked reliably but was somewhat unwieldly to press buttons and move around my desk whist developing the game.